aomlomics/protocols/markdown/protocol_libprep_metag_illumina.md

 | 1.0.0 | 2024-09-05 | Initial release |
 | 1.0.1 | 2024-10-23 | Formatting edits |
 | 1.1.0 | 2024-11-16 | Addition of FAIR eDNA terms in YAML frontmatter |

-- Version numbers start at 1.0.0 when the protocol is first completed and will increase when changes that impact the outcome of the procedure are made (patches: 1.0.1; minor changes: 1.1.0; major changes: 2.0.0).
-- Release date is the date when a given protocol version was finalised.
-- Description of revisions includes a brief description of what was changed relative to the previous version.

 ### Related External Protocols